Property Finance

 So, what exactly should you expect your property management fee to pay for?

-Again, this can differ widely, but many traditional property managers charge fees based on a percentage of the rent.
-This fee will typically cover just the basic, ongoing property management services.
+Again, this can differ widely, but your typical fee, paid as a percentage of the rent will typically cover just the basic, ongoing property management services.
 A separate fee will be added for other services.

 It’s important that you carefully review your property management contract prior to signing.
 Understand the structure of the property management fee and ensure that there are no hidden extras that will cost you more down the road.